GlitchHunterCoder/Bloxd-AetherScript/README.md

 Writing pure JavaScript loses the computation layer.
 AetherScript uses both deliberately.

+AetherScript is most useful when you cannot use TypeScript directly but still want TypeScript's understanding of your code.
+It is the discovery that this was always possible, and the formal rules that make it intentional rather than accidental.

 > Code should hint in TypeScript but execute in JavaScript

 ```as